-There is support for each of the 2 options.
-Option 2 is in line with current planning policy, flooding event of 22 August 2017, there is certainly now a greater awareness and sensitivity about flooding, and its direct link to land-use Planning.
+We have also received suggestions for flood alleviation such as forestation, open space and SUDs.
+These will all be considered further in conjunction with key consultees.
+Since the flooding event of 22 August 2017, there is certainly now a greater awareness and sensitivity about flooding, and its direct link to land-use Planning.